BrainCog-X/Brain-Cog/examples/Knowledge_Representation_and_Reasoning/musicMemory/README.md

 ## Data preparation

 The dataset used here can be referred to the website http://www.piano-midi.de/.
+The dataset used in mode-conditioned music learning can be referred to the website https://github.com/lqnankai/Music-Dataset.

 ## Run